blog-post-banner

 [PLAIN]https://reward-me.eu/a118d360-992c-2222-be6b-111111111?ml_sub1=CLICK_ID&player_id=000000[/PLAIN]

-Setting up a Postback URL for OfferWall
+Setting up a postback URL for OfferWall

 8_6.png

-Select the Postback tab, then click on + Add a Postback URL.
+Select the Postback tab, then click + Add a Postback URL.
+You'll see a popup like this:

 9_6.png

-Configurations - select your OfferWall from the list.
+• Configurations — select your OfferWall from the list.

-URL parameters - tokens you can use in your postback URL.
-The most common are click_id (usually ml_sub1) and payout.
+• URL parameters — tokens for your postback URL; the most common are click_id (usually ml_sub1) and payout.

 tableta_6.png

-Setting Postback URL for BeMob tracker
+Setting the postback URL for BeMob

 10_6.png